shetze/standards-atlas/travelogue/Structural-Comparison-of-Standards.md

 The process models described by the standards for the development of functionally safe E/E/PE systems have one thing in common: they all consider a system in a specific context.
 It is about a specific application with a specific hazard potential and risks, for which there are assessments and suitable safety functions are designed, developed, validated and maintained to manage the risks.

-The use of a software safety element out of context (ISO 26262-10 9), the Proven in Use argument or the use of existing software (EN 50657 6.2) are special cases that are only dealt with in passing.
+The use of a software safety element out of context (ISO 26262-10 9), the Proven in Use argument or the use of pre-existing software (EN 50657:2017 7.3.4.7, EN 50716:2023 7.3.4.7) are special cases that are only dealt with in passing.

 However, for the purpose of transferring software from the automotive sector to the rail transport domain, this is exactly what is required.